What is operational technology (OT) Security?

 Guard Your OT Infrastructure Against Breaches with SSH Communications Security

 Supervising an entire OT system in addition to tackling regular day-to-day objectives can be overwhelming, but it doesn’t have to be.
-SSH Communications Security's (SSH) PrivX OT solution support convenience without cutting corners by consolidating every component of your IT/OT system into a secure platform for optimal visibility, access, and scalability.
-Credentials managed and confidential, workflow approval for jobs are built in and every session is identified with a solid audit trail of activities.
+SSH Communications Security's (SSH) PrivX OT solution supports convenience without cutting corners by consolidating every component of your IT/OT system into a secure platform for optimal visibility, access, and scalability.
+Credentials are managed and confidential, workflow approval for jobs is built in and every session is identified with a solid audit trail of activities.